 Margie, a first-generation immigrant, arrived in the US as a toddler from Korea.
-She has over a decade of experience working in philanthropy and leading grassroots community-organizing efforts.
+She has over 15 years of experience working in philanthropy and nonprofits and leading grassroots community-organizing efforts.
 Her experiences fuel her conviction that a small group of people can make a difference and that there is power in standing up for your values.

-At the Foundation, Margie manages diversity, equity, and inclusion (DEI) efforts, weaving DEI into NWAF’s practices, policies, and culture.
-She interacts with all levels of the Foundation: leading and managing a steering committee of staff members, supporting staff learning, and working closely with the executive team to ensure organizational alignment and top-level support as NWAF continues to advance its racial justice commitment.
+At the Foundation, Margie manages justice, equity, diversity, and inclusion (JEDI) efforts, weaving JEDI into NWAF’s practices, policies, and culture.
+She interacts with all levels of the Foundation: leading and managing a steering committee of staff members, engaging the board, and working closely with the senior leadership team to ensure organizational alignment and top-level support as NWAF continues to advance its racial justice commitment.

 She has a bachelor’s in social work and political science from Concordia College in Moorhead, MN, and a master’s in public affairs from the University of Minnesota’s Humphrey School of Public Affairs.

 Given her deep passion for adoptee justice, Margie is active in the transracial adoptee community and she volunteers for Network of Politicized Adoptees, a group she helped found in 2011.
 You will also see her taking photos of food, Yelp-ing about said food, and spending as much time as possible outside in nature with her husband and their exceptionally adorable dog, Sammy.

 SEE BLOG POSTS FROM MARGIE

 July 14, 2022 | We Made an Explicit Commitment to DEI in 2017.
 Here’s the Progress We’ve Made Five Years Later, with Applicable Insights.

 August 25, 2021 | Ready for a Deep Dive on DEI?
 Here’s My Insight from Our Four-Year Journey.